serokell/qtah/README.md

 from the lowest-level one up.

 The `qtah-generator` package takes the Qt version to use at runtime.
-By default, it uses whatever version of Qt is provided by `qmake` (via `qmake -version`).
-If `qtchooser` is installed on your system, then you can select from multiple versions of Qt with e.g. `qmake -qt=5` or `QT_SELECT=5 qmake` (valid values here are shown by running `qtchooser -list-versions`).
+By default, it uses whatever version of Qt is provided by QMake (via `qmake -version`).
+If qtchooser is installed on your system, then you can select from multiple versions of Qt with e.g. `qmake -qt=5` or `QT_SELECT=5 qmake` (valid values here are shown by running `qtchooser -list-versions`).
 So putting `QT_SELECT` in the environment when building is one way to select the version of Qt that Qtah will use.

 `qtah-generator` also supports a `QTAH_QT` environment variable.
 This takes precedence over `QT_SELECT`, and can take version numbers of the form `x.y` or `x` (for example `5.4` or `5`).
 If given `x.y`, then Qt _x.y_ will be used, no questions asked.
-If given `x`, then `qmake -qt=x -version` will be queried for the version of Qt to use.
+If given `x`, then QMake will be queried for the version of Qt to use.
+First `qmake -version` will be queried, and if this turns out to be a different major version of Qt, then `qmake -qt=x -version` will be queried (this lets `QTAH_QT=x` work on systems such as NixOS that activate a single Qt and don't have qtchooser).
 So putting `QTAH_QT` in the environment when building is another way to select the version of Qt to use, and unlike `QT_SELECT`, you can force a specific minor version.

 Rather than environment variables, the preferred way of specifying a version is to set the `qt4` or `qt5` package flags on `qtah-cpp` and `qtah`.
 This is